 Just as work options are broadening in terms of location, so must our traditional understanding of productivity.
 All of us have probably seen in some way or another how last year’s challenges led to shifts that became newly acceptable—things like breaking up the workday, changing workflow habits, or focusing on tasks completed rather than hours clocked.
 With the stress of work and school changes alongside ongoing public health concerns, allowing for these kinds of adaptations is vital.
 Nadella suggests defining productivity beyond work completed, to include the learning, collaboration, and well-being that together make healthy and thriving employees.
 Embracing this well-rounded approach opens up the box to creativity and a workforce that can always keep growing.

 If “enterprise metaverse” doesn’t have a futuristic ring to it (or invoke Star Trek in your mind), then I don’t know what does.
 This is likely the most revolutionary term of Satya Nadella’s keynote.
 It refers to “the new layer of the infrastructure stack that’s getting created as digital and physical worlds converge.”
 It’s a combination of digital twins, Internet of Things (IoT), and mixed reality.
 A digital twin is a digitized model of anything “physical or logical.”
 It could be a building, a product, or a more complex environment involving people and their interactions.
 Bound to its physical twin in real time, the digital twin can be used for inspections, environment monitoring, collaboration, simulations…the possibilities are immense.
 Furthermore, artificial intelligence can be applied to analyze the data and predict the future states of the physical environment.
-The enterprise metaverse is also the place you might meet your coworker who lives across the country, with an increasingly “in-person” feel.
+The enterprise metaverse is also the place you might meet your coworker who lives across the country, with an increasingly “in-person” feel—or even appear at a wedding as a hologram.
 This interweaving of the physical and the digital is a groundbreaking advancement beyond anything we’ve known in our workplaces before.
 Some of these technologies seemed impossible not long ago at all.
 But, as Captain Kirk said, “Things are only impossible until they’re not.”